One: You are Working

 SSI Regulations can be confusing and difficult to find and understand!
 Many people break the regulations simply because they do not know what they are.
 I am gathering them together here: All the SSI Regs

-Social Security won’t tell you that you can do these things, but you can!
-You have to call and make an appointment and request them:
+Social Security won’t always tell you that you can do these things, but you can!
+If it does not happen automatically, call and make an appointment and request them:

 💛 If you first became disabled before the age of 22, when one of your parents dies, retires, or becomes disabled, you may be able to collect Social Security off your parent’s income record.
-In some cases: bigger check!
+In some cases, this will increase your SSI.

 💛 If you are widowed, starting at age 50, you may be able to collect widow’s benefits.
-That is not a typo, if you are disabled it starts at age 50.
-In some cases: bigger check!
+For people without disabilities it starts at age 60.
+In some cases, this will increase your SSI.

 💛 If you are divorced from someone who died, starting at age 50, you may be able to collect widow’s benefits.
-In some cases: bigger check!
+In some cases, this will increase your SSI.

-💛 If you are married or divorced, in some cases you may be able to collect spousal benefits instead of your own benefits.
-Don’t do this at age 62, wait and do it when you reach full retirement age.
-Social Security will usually do this for you automatically, but not always.
-In some cases: bigger check!
+💛 If you are married or divorced, in some cases you may be able to collect spousal benefits instead of your own benefits, starting at age 62.

 It’s a Mystery!